 Atlassian JIRA, Stash, and Bamboo are coming together to make Git easy and accessible for all teams.
 The seamless interaction between tools give your team best practices and allow everyone to stay on top of the development progress.

-For those of you who are new to Git, we’re excited to get you guys going as well – from git tutorials to all the tools you need found in Atlassian Git Essentials, Atlassian is your one stop shop for Git.
+For those of you who are new to Git, we’re excited to get you guys going as well – from git tutorials to all the tools you need, Atlassian is your one stop shop for Git.